hassyx/fami-rust/README.md

 `cargo build`

 ## Usage
-1. Dump the cartridge yourself, Or get a public domain ROM(\*).
-Supports NES 2.0 format.
+1. If you own a NES cartridge and rom-damper, dump it to get a rom image.
+For your reference, I use [FC DUMPER](https://www.gamebank-web.com/).
+2. If you don't own these, you can use a copyright-friendly ROM images(\*).
-2. Run the rom image files. ex. `cargo run supermario.nes` or `fami-rust supermario.nes`.
+3. Run the rom image file. ex: `cargo run supermario.nes` or `fami-rust supermario.nes`.
-3. An empty window will appear (because graphics are not implemented yet).
+4. An empty window will appear (because graphics are not implemented yet).
 Application keeps running without graphics.

 (\*) [nestest.nes](http://nickmass.com/images/nestest.nes) is available for comprehensive testing of all 6502 instructions.